 Welcome back for another edition of the GAconf Awards, once again recognising and celebrating the efforts of people across and around game development to raise the bar for accessibility.

-This year we have 20 categories, shortlisted by an expert panel, with winners decided on by a combination of public and jury vote which ran during the week of Nov 24th – Nov 30th.
+This year we have 20 categories, shortlisted by an expert panel, with winners decided on by a combination of public and jury vote during the week of Nov 24th – Nov 30th.

 The winners of the GAconf Awards will be revealed in January by the inimitable Steve Saylor together with a host of special guests.
 You will be able watch the full ceremony on the IGDA-GASIG youtube channel, with audio description, ASL, BSL, and full captions.